 Salting and gritting - winter road gritting

 You can register for email alerts to find out when we go out gritting this winter.
-We'll also spread the word on social media, via our Facebook page and Twitter account.
+We'll also spread the word on social media, via our Facebook page.

 When and where we grit

 We salt just under half of the roads in Central Bedfordshire.
 Roads carrying the highest volumes of traffic, with the greatest risk of accidents or providing key access are given priority.
-These include all A&B roads and most smaller roads, especially if they are busy commuter routes, routes to hospitals, schools, or key to the emergency services.
+These include all A&B roads and smaller roads, that are busy commuter routes, routes to hospitals, schools, or key to the emergency services.

 You can search for your road / street name to see if it is on our gritting run.
 If it isn't listed, we don't salt that road.